Mahmoud-Amin-de/MathGame/README.md

 Open a Pull Request

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Author
+## Author
-Your Name
+Mahmoud Amin

-GitHub: @YOUR_USERNAME
+GitHub: @Mahmoud-Amin-de

-Attribution
+## Attribution
 *Game concept inspired by "Algorithms & Problem-Solving Level 2 Course" by Dr. Mohammed Abu-Hadhoud/Programming Advices.
-Code implementation, structure, and additional features developed from scratch by Your Name.*
+Code implementation, structure, and additional features developed from scratch by Mahmoud Amin.*

 This project demonstrates fundamental C++ concepts including functions, data structures, control flow, and user interaction handling.